♫ Listening to: The Way That I Feel by GGOOLLDD ♫

 Place the cut end on the cutting board to stabilize it, and cut it in half lengthwise, starting from the other end.

 Scrape the insides out of both sides using a strong spoon, and compost the guts.
 If you like roasted pumpkin seeds, you can save the seeds from the squash to bake them later when the squash is done.
+Here’s a recipe for how to do that.

 Fill a pyrex lasagna pan with a half an inch of water and place the squash cut side down in the pan.